Azure/Azure-Network-Security/Azure WAF/Workbook - AppGw WAF Triage Workbook/README.md

 Then click "Review + create".

+_Note: If you need to use the transaction ID in the ApplicationGatewayAccessLog, then replace "host_s" with "originalHost_s" in the join between ApplicationGatewayAccessLog and ApplicationGatewayFirewallLog_

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a